Mathildepfr/awesome-divi/README.md

 * [Local googleapis Divi fonts](https://wordpress.org/plugins/local-googleapis-divi-fonts/) - Customizations for removing googleapis fonts and loading them from local server.
 * [Lazy Load Divi Section Backgrounds](https://wordpress.org/plugins/lazy-load-divi-section-backgrounds/) - Improve your website performance by lazy loading section backgrounds.
 This plugin works only with the Divi Builder, usually part of the Divi Theme.
 * [Lazy Load Divi Slider Backgrounds](https://wordpress.org/plugins/lazy-load-divi-slider-backgrounds/) - Speed up your website by lazy loading slider backgrounds.
 This plugin works only with the Divi Builder, usually part of the Divi Theme.
 No configuration required.
+* [Responsive Divi Backgrounds](https://wordpress.org/plugins/responsive-divi-backgrounds/) - Serve properly sized backgrounds to your visitors!
+Improve your website performance and decrease the load time for every page that has a slider or a section with background image.
+This plugin works only with the Divi Builder, usually part of the Divi Theme.
+No configuration required.

 ## Resource